-In HubSpot, company records store information about a business or organization.
+In HubSpot, the companies object is a CRM object.
+You can use individual company records to store information about businesses and organizations within company properties.
 The companies endpoints allow you to manage this data and sync it between HubSpot and other systems.

-Example use case: Your organization is using HubSpot and an external payment system.
-When a company is delinquent on payments, you want to make sure their company record is updated HubSpot.
-To automatically sync this data, you integrate the two systems using the companies endpoints.
+For example, your organization might use an external payment system with HubSpot as your CRM.
+When a company is delinquent on payments, you may want to make sure their company record is updated in HubSpot to reflect their payment status.
+To automatically sync this data, you'd use the companies API endpoints to integrate the two systems.
 These updates can then be used to pause marketing communications or notify a sales owner in HubSpot.

-To allow for new functionality, HubSpot will occasionally update existing default properties, and users may also change their custom properties from time to time.
-If your integration works with companies, it's recommended that you use the object properties endpoints to periodically check for updates.
+To allow for new functionality, HubSpot will occasionally update existing default properties, and users may also add or update custom properties over time.
+If your integration works with companies, it's recommended that you use the properties endpoints periodically to check for updates.

-Companies can be associated with contacts, deals, engagements, and tickets.
-They can also have parent-child company associations and special contact associations.
-You can manage object associations using the CRM associations endpoints.
+Companies can be associated with contacts, deals, engagements, tickets, and custom object records, and they can also have parent-child company associations.
+You can manage associations using the CRM associations endpoints.